DeveloperDunne/Sports-Snaps-API/README.md

 The website is being hosted and deployed on Heroku:

 Navigate to: "Create new app" add a unique name "djangorestframework-api" and select your region.
-Click "Create App" Head over to "Settings" tab and apply the respective config VARs Move to "Deploy" section and select "Github" method" From here search for the repository name "connect", from the GitHub account.
+Click "Create App" Head over to the "Settings" tab and apply the respective config VARs Move to the "Deploy" section and select "Github" method" From here search for the repository name "connect", from the GitHub account.
-Hit "Connect" and "Enable Automatic Deploys" to keep the the repository in parallel to Heroku.
+Hit "Connect" and "Enable Automatic Deploys" to keep the repository in parallel to Heroku.
 Manually "Deploy Main Branch".

 ## How to Fork